timesize/monster-oop/04-ruby-rails/ruby-methods/27-28/reading-arrays-hashes-blocks.md

 ## Hashes - Independent Practice (10 minutes)
 Now you try it!

 - Partner up!
 Together and **by hand with markers on the desk**, describe your computer as a hash.
-Use any data types you can think of, cuz hash values can be anything!
+Use any data types you can think of, because hash values can be anything!
 - When you're done, each of you, independently **open your computer, write it out in IRB**.
 Try getting each key out, adding in new ones, and deleting ones just for fun.
 - In your hashes, try to:
   - Include one key value with the value as an array